julz/freeze-proxy/README.md

  - Pauses immediately when request count hits zero, might be nice to wait a few milliseconds in case another request comes in to save the small overhead of the pause/unpause in this case.
- - Graceful shutdown isn't quite right, we exit immediately when we should keep proxying until shutdown is complete.
+ - Todo: Graceful shutdown isn't quite right, we exit immediately when we should keep proxying until shutdown is complete.
+ - Todo: freeze should answer liveness/readiness probes when user-container is frozen rather than forwarding.